ucberkeley/brc-experiments/aws-iam/README.md

 # Instructions
 **WARNING:** Do **NOT** run this code on a production system!

+Set up your AWS credentials with boto by copying the example and replacing with your own credentials:

+    cp -i .boto.example ~/.boto
+    chmod 400 ~/.boto

 The first time, simply run the following on an Ubuntu (BCE) system:

     sudo apt-get install -y python-boto